cosmas28/star-wars-client/README.md

 The **star-wars-server** is an apollo-graphql client that display star was people and their homeworld.

-It is live on [Netlify](https://objective-meitner-75b03c.netlify.app/) This API server is hosted on [Heroku](https://star-wars-api-billa.herokuapp.com/).
-API repo is also found on [Github](https://github.com/cosmas28/star-wars-server)
+It is live on [Netlify](https://objective-meitner-75b03c.netlify.app/) .The API server is hosted on [Heroku](https://star-wars-api-billa.herokuapp.com/) and the repo is also found on [Github](https://github.com/cosmas28/star-wars-server)
 <br />

 # Table of Contents